-1. For the quarterly period ended March 31, 2 023 2.
-Commission identification number 9142 3 .
+For the quarterly period ended March 31, 2024 2. .
+Commission identification number 91 142 3.
 BIR Tax Identification No 000-194-408-000 4.
-Exact name of issuer as specified in its chart CORPORATION er METRO GLOBAL HOLDINGS 5.
-Philippines Province, country or other jurisdiction of ir corporation or organization 6.
-Industry Classification Code: (SEC Use Only) Mezzanine Floor Renaissance Tower, Meralco Avenue, Pasig City Address of registrant's principal office 1604 Postal Code 8.
-(02)633-6248 Issuer's telephone number, including area co ode Not applicable Former name, former address and former fisc cal year, if changed since last report 10.
-RS .
-Securities registered pursuant to Sections 8 1 SA n 12 of the Code, or Sections 4 and 8 of the Title of each Class Number of shares of common stock outstanding and amount of debt outstanding Co ommon stock - P 1 par value 2,000,000,000 shares 11. .
-Are any or all of the securities listed on the I Yes [X] No [] If yes, state the name of such stock exchange Philippine and Makati Stock Exchange Common shares 12 2.
-Indicate by check mark whether the registra int: (a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17 thereunder or Section 11of the RSA and SRA Rule 11(1a)-1 thereunder and Sections 26 and 141 of The Corporation Code of the Philippines during the preceding 12 months (or for such shorter period the registrant was required to file such reports) Yes [X] No [] (b) has been subject to such filing requir ements for the past 90 days.
-Yes [X] No []
+Exact name of issuer as specified in its CORPORATION charter METRO GLOBAL HOLDINGS 5.
+Philippines Province, country or other jurisdiction of incorporation or organization 6.
+Industry Classification Code: (SEC Use Only) Mezzanine Floor Renaissance Tower, Meralco Avenue, Pasig City Address of registrant's principal office 8.
+(02)8633-6248 Issuer's telephone number, including a rea code Not applicable Former name, former address and former er fiscal year, if changed since last report Securities registered pursuant to Sectio ns 8 n 12 of the Code, or Sections 4 and 8 of the Title of each Class Number of shares of common stock outstanding and amount of debt outstanding Co Title of each Class ommon stock - P 1 par value stock outstanding and amount ommon stock - P 1 par value .
+Are any or all of the securities listed on Yes [X] No [] stock outstanding and amount of debt outstanding 2,000,000,000 shares ommon stock - P 1 par value .
+Are any or all of the securities listed on Yes [X] No [] stock outstanding and amount of debt outstanding 2,000,000,000 shares the Philippine Stock Exchange? ange and the classes of securities listed therein: 11.
+Are any or all of the securities listed on Yes [X] No [] If yes, state the name of such stock exch stock outstanding and amount of debt outstanding 2,000,000,000 shares the Philippine Stock Exchange? ange and the classes of securities listed therein: Common shares 11.
+12 the 14: Are any or all of the securities listed on Yes [X] No [] If yes, state the name of such stock exch Philippine and Makati Stock Exch 2.
+Indicate by check mark whether the re (a) has filed all reports required to ereunder or Section 11of the RSA and S stock outstanding and amount of debt outstanding 2,000,000,000 shares the Philippine Stock Exchange? ange and the classes of securities listed therein: Common shares gistrant: be filed by Section 17 of the SRC and SRC Rule 17 SRA Rule 11(1a)-1 thereunder and Sections 26 and pines during the preceding 12 months (or for such 11.
+12 the 14: Are any or all of the securities listed on Yes [X] No [] If yes, state the name of such stock exch Philippine and Makati Stock Exch 2.
+Indicate by check mark whether the re (a) has filed all reports required to sereunder or Section 11of the RSA and Section 11 of the Corporation Code of the Philipporter period the registrant was required to stock outstanding and amount of debt outstanding 2,000,000,000 shares the Philippine Stock Exchange? ange and the classes of securities listed therein: Common shares gistrant: be filed by Section 17 of the SRC and SRC Rule 17 of RA Rule 11(1a)-1 thereunder and Sections 26 and pines during the preceding 12 months (or for such to file such reports)

-Metro Global Holdings Corporation Consolidated Statement of Financial Position As of March 31, 2023
+Metro Global Holdings Corporation Consolidated Statements of Financial Position As of March 31, 2024

-(With Comparative Figures as of Calendar Year Ended December 31, 2022)
+(With Comparative Figures as of Calendar Year Ended December 31, 2023)